Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

 Next up on the list is Plovdiv, Bulgaria’s second-largest city.
 It’s located on the banks of the Maritsa river in the Thrace region, southeast of Sofia.

-Plovdiv is considered Bulgaria’s cultural capital and carried the award for European Capital of Culture for 2019.
+Plovdiv is considered Bulgaria’s cultural capital and was awarded the European Capital of Culture in 2019.

 Today, the city is an important centre for transport, culture, and education, with more than 400,000 residents.
 There is so much history that you can explore in Plovdiv, considering that it’s the 6th oldest city in the world and the oldest in Europe.

 Plovdiv’s Old Town is bound to steal your heart at a first glance.
-It’s 100% car-free, with small cosy stress and traditional Bulgarian houses.
+It’s 100% car-free, with narrow cosy streets and traditional Bulgarian houses.
 The Old Town is like an outdoor museum, full of old churches, mansions, and souvenir shops.

 Renting a property in Plovdiv is more affordable when compared to Sofia.
 A 1-bedroom apartment in the central area is around 450 lv (£196/$272), while one located in regions outside the city centre could be found for 300 lv (£130/$181).